OLunar/AnimeTracker-V2/README.md

 - MaterializeCSS
 - Service Worker

+### Caching Strategy
+- **Cache on install**: Pre-caching the main assets during the service worker installation phase.
+- **Fetch event handling**: Serving cached assets and updating the cache with new assets fetched from the network.

 ## Contributing

 Feel free to submit pull requests or open issues if you find bugs or want to contribute!